Supermarket Accident Personal Injury Claims

-The most common cause of an injury in the supermarket is a slip and fall accident.
+The most recurring cause of an injury in the supermarket is a slip and fall accident.
 The outcome of the injury may depend on the age of the individual.
-If an old shopper happens to slip or fall in a supermarket, they may get severely harmed to the point where they become permanently disabled.
+If an old shopper happens to slip or fall in a supermarket, they may get severely harmed to the point where they could become permanently disabled.

 Children and adults may suffer less severe injuries, such as bruises, cuts, or scratches resulting from objects like faulty grocery carts.
 Children might also fall out of the grocery carts, which may cause injuries if they happen to land on the concrete floor and hit their heads.

 An example could be an employee who is cleaning an aisle, but does not put a caution sign up for customers to keep them from falling.
 This negligent act can result in the customer slipping and falling, potentially harming themselves.
 Scenarios like this are classified as examples of foreseeable harm.
-Overall, you should be compensated for your injuries if:

-You were injured primarily due to the store’s negligence
+- You were injured primarily due to the store’s negligence,

-The supermarket owed you a duty of care
+- The supermarket owed you a duty of care,

-The supermarket violated their duty of care through negligence, and
+- The supermarket violated their duty of care through negligence, and

-The supermarket is held liable for damages endured in their premises
+- The supermarket is held liable for damages endured in their premises.

-Making A Claim
+Making a Claim

-Witnesses.
+- Witness information.
 Speak to individuals who saw your injury.
-If they consent to helping you with your case, ask them for their names and contact information.
+If they consent to helping you with your case, ask them for their name(s) and contact information.

-Store incident reports.
+- Store incident report.
 Normally, store managers will file an incident report and send it over to corporate headquarters.
 The report will indicate the date and time of the accident, along with the victim’s contact information.
 Request this report from the store manager.
 They will either agree or disagree.
 If they disagree, information regarding the incident report may emerge later on anyway.

-Medical care.
+- Medical records.
 If you believe your injury requires medical attention, seek medical care immediately.
 If your injury is not severe enough to require immediate hospitalization and can be properly treated on your own, you can make an appointment with your physician.
 Your visit will be recorded, along with a report of your physician’s diagnosis.

 - Insurance information.
 Request the store’s insurance company information.
 Get the name and address of the corporate office.

 Accidents happen.
 If you were injured as a result of someone else’s negligence, you may be entitled to compensation for your losses.
 Below is a brief explanation of damages.
 Damages are a type of monetary award that is determined by a court of law to help compensate an aggrieved individual for any losses or injuries sustained as a result of someone’s negligence.

 Economic damages are intended to compensate a plaintiff for losses that a dollar amount can readily be attached to.
-Economic damages are calculated by determining the amount of out of pocket losses an aggrieved individual has or will expect to incur as a result of their injuries.
+Economic damages are calculated by determining the amount of out-of-pocket losses an aggrieved individual has or will expect to incur as a result of their injuries.

 A few examples of economic losses include:

-Loss of Earning Capacity
+- Loss of Earning Capacity

-Non-economic damages are essentially intended to cover losses that are thought of as subjective and will not necessarily cover out of pocket losses.
+Non-economic damages are essentially intended to cover losses that are thought of as subjective and will not necessarily cover out-of-pocket losses.
 Non-economic damages may include compensation for:

-Pain And Suffering
+- Pain and Suffering

-Loss Of Enjoyment Of Life
+- Loss of Enjoyment of Life

 The third type of damages a California court may award are known as punitive damages.
 Punitive damages are intended as punishment and are only awarded when a defendant’s behavior is especially harmful.
-Punitive damages are relatively rare and in fact were only incorporated in 5% of all verdicts.
+Punitive damages are relatively rare and in fact were only incorporated in 5 percent of all verdicts.

 Furthermore, there is no real set standard for calculating and awarding punitive damages.
 Punitive damages are awarded at the court’s discretion and will vary depending on the specific circumstances of a case.

-If you were injured in a supermarket and believe that they should be held liable, you should file a premises liability lawsuit immediately.
+If you were injured in a supermarket and believe that the company should be held liable, you should file a premises liability lawsuit immediately.
 At West Coast Trial Lawyers, we have experienced premises liability attorneys that are determined to do everything that they can to make sure you get the best results out of your case.
 Our attorneys will get you maximum compensation for medical care and damages.
 We offer a free, no obligation consultation at our firm.
 You do not owe us anything until we settle your case.
 No financial risks are involved when using our services.
-Reach out to our legal team 24/7 by calling (213) 927-3700 or email [email protected] .
+Reach out to our legal team 24/7 by calling (213) 927-3700 or emailing [email protected]